If you need help accessing our website, call 855-698-9991

 Find a Doctor & Schedule

-At NYU Langone, our bariatric surgeons perform several different procedures that can help people restrict portion size, decrease their hunger, and limit the calories they absorb from food.
+At NYU Langone, our bariatric surgeons perform several different procedures that can help people restrict portion sizes, decrease their hunger, and limit the calories they absorb from food.
 These procedures are recommended for people who need to lose more than 80 pounds.

 Our surgeons perform these procedures in the operating room, using general anesthesia.
 They specialize in minimally invasive robotic and laparoscopic techniques, which involve small incisions and reduce recovery time.
+Please talk to your doctor about what procedures are available to you.

 Sleeve Gastrectomy